 Sheree received her BA from Long Beach State University and her MFA from New York University’s Tisch School Dramatic Writing Program.

 Sheree is a proud and long-standing member of the Writer’s Guild of America.

 Brittany is a Southern California native and lived in New Orleans while she attended Tulane University.
 She started working in live music and event production in college and started her career in artist representation at CAA in the music department.
 She spent a few years working with stand up comedians and joined Sheree Guitar Entertainment in 2017 as a coordinator on a track to become a Literary Manager.
-She has been tasked with finding staffing opportunities for SGE's roster of television writers.
+She has been tasked with finding opportunities for SGE's roster of television writers and actors.